protesilaos/my-website/_pages/prot-asks.md

 ---

-The "Prot Asks" series of videos contain friendly and casual discussions.
+The "Prot Asks" series of videos contain friendly and casual discussions that last around 1 hour.
 The topics range from Emacs, to general technology themes, to life at-large.
 Everybody is welcome to participate.
 The only requirements are that (i) you are willing to show your face on camera, and (ii) the video is posted on my YouTube channel.

 The way this works is that anybody interested contacts me:
 <https://protesilaos.com/contact>.
 They tell me a few things about who